Palliative Care With Nurse Led Care At Home | The Good Care Group

 The Care Manager knew the two professional carers on her team she wanted to look after mum.
 It came as such a relief to learn that both were experienced in delivering end-of-life care and were extremely well trained.

 They cared for mum in her room, with her favourite music – Mozart – playing gently in the background.
 Whenever she woke, day or night, she was treated to the sound of his symphonies, which seemed to keep her calm and at peace.
-Freddie her cat was invited onto the bed, where he had always slept, and Mum loved to have him near.

 Even in the last days, when it was sometimes hard to tell if she knew we were there, they did not deviate from her wishes.
-She passed away a few weeks later, with Freddie on her lap and her favourite music playing softly.
+She passed away a few weeks later, with her cat Freddie on her lap and her favourite music playing softly.

 We were all able to visit before the end came and I cannot speak highly enough of the carers who made sure mum felt safe and comfortable and allowed us to spend such precious time together.